 - After you finish viewing the tutorial, which should take between 20 and 30 minutes, you will be asked to answer 12 questions.
 You must answer at least 9 of the 12 questions correctly, in order to successfully pass the quiz.
 If you answer 8 or fewer questions correctly, you will be required to take the quiz again.

-- Send both of these signed documents to the Office of the Registrar via campus mail (Zilber Hall, Room 221) or scan and email, unless otherwise instructed by your supervisor/program.
+- Send the signed Certificate to the Office of the Registrar via campus mail (Zilber Hall, Room 221) or scan and email, unless otherwise instructed by your supervisor/program.

 Marquette's FERPA Policy

 A student or parent, if applicable, may file a written complaint regarding alleged violations under FERPA to the following office:

 U.S. Department of Education

 The university does not routinely provide copies.
 However, if copies are provided, the fee is 10 cent per page, plus mailing costs.

 The university will maintain a record of all requests for and/or disclosures of information from a student's education records, other than requests by or disclosures to the student, a school official, a party with written consent of the student, or a party presenting a valid court order or subpoena which specifically states that the existence or contents of the order/subpoena not be disclosed or a party seeking only directory information.

 The record will indicate the name of the party making the request, any additional party to whom it may be disclosed, and the legitimate interest the party had in requesting or obtaining the information.

 The record may be reviewed by a qualified parent or by the student.